GitauHarrison/notes/api_flask/02_resource_representation.md

 ## Serialization and Deserialization Setup Of The Post Object

 Just like we did with the `User` object, we also need to extend the functionality that helps us to work with the Python representation of the `Post` object.
 If you recall, we began by converting a `User` object to a Python dictionary, which would later be converted to JSON.
-We also considered the reverse direction where we receive a user request and need to convert that into a `User` object.
+We also considered the reverse direction where we receive a client request and need to convert that into a `User` object.
 We need to do the same for the `Post` object too.

 ```python
 # app/models.py: Python representation of the Post object